paradedb/paradedb/pg_lakehouse/README.md

 ## Overview

 `pg_lakehouse` is an extension that allows Postgres to directly query external data lakes.
 Queries are pushed down to the DataFusion query engine, which significantly accelerates query speeds.

-This extension serves two purposes:

-1. To transform Postgres into a fast query engine over data lakes with zero data movement
-2. To enable data movement between data lakes and Postgres using just SQL

-Various object stores, table formats, and file formats are supported.
+Multiple object stores, table formats, and file formats are supported.

 ### Supported Object Stores